Easy and Healthy Breakfasts You Can Make Even When You're Short on Time

 I sound like such a dietitian saying this, but breakfast IS the most important meal of the day.
 It doesn’t have to be a large and complicated meal, but you do want to get a balance of nutrients from some simple and healthy ingredients (no toaster pastries, please!).

-Here are some quick and easy ideas to start your day with.
+Here are some quick and easy ideas to start your day.

 Beginning your day with something to eat revs up your metabolism and gives you energy.
-Eating breakfast also helps you spread out your calories through the day, which helps avoid overeating in the afternoon and evening.
-If you don’t consider yourself a breakfast person, start out with something small -- a piece of fruit or a non-fat yogurt.
+Eating breakfast also helps you spread out your calories throughout the day, which can help you avoid overeating in the afternoon and evening.
+If you don’t consider yourself a breakfast person, start out with something small — a piece of fruit or a non-fat yogurt.
 Within a few days, you’ll wonder how you ever made it through the morning without it.
 Breakfast doesn’t have to be fancy.
 You DO have time for something!